-The law in this area is complicated and confusing to an individual meaning it is difficult for them to work out what rights, if any, they have and what can be done.
+The law surrounding contentious probate disputes is complicated and confusing to an individual, meaning it is difficult for them to work out what rights, if any, they have and what can be done.

-It is important that if a wills, inheritance or trust dispute does arise, that advice is taken from someone who is not only experienced and knowledgeable in that area of law, but who is also sensitive to your needs and can appreciate the difficulties that you are facing.
+It is important that if a will, inheritance or trust dispute does arise, that advice is taken from someone who is not only experienced and knowledgeable in that area of law, but who is also sensitive to your needs and can appreciate the difficulties that you are facing.

 Types of will, inheritance and trust disputes

-We can help you with the following types of dispute:
+Our inheritance dispute solicitors can help you with the following types of dispute:

-- Inheritance act claims
+Inheritance act claims

-- Power of Attorney/Deputy disputes
+Power of Attorney/Deputy disputes

-- Rectifying the terms of a will
+Rectifying the terms of a will

-Many of our lawyers have specialist qualifications in this area and only deal with such claims.
+Many of our will dispute lawyers have specialist qualifications in this area and only deal with such claims.
 This makes them ideally placed to help you.
 Our lawyers are also approachable and down to earth.
-They appreciate that every claim is different and so is every client – we tailor our advice to your requirements.
+They appreciate the difficulty of contesting a will in the UK, and that every claim is different and so is every client.
+As such, we tailor our advice to your requirements.